sarkis1231/use-click-outside/src/hooks/README.md

-> React hook to execute callback when a click is happened outside of component.
+> React hook to execute callback when a click is happened outside of html element.

 ## Install